ilnarildarovuch/linux.wifatch.gitlab_copy/README.md

 * Where is the Stallman quote comment?

   There never was such a comment.
 The quote was used as telnet message for a while.
-We agree with it, but found it a bit silly to use it there, so removed it quickly.
+We agree with it, but found it a bit silly to use it as a telnet banner, so removed it after a short time.
 Here is his quote:

   To any NSA and FBI agents reading my email: please consider whether defending the US Constitution against all enemies, foreign or domestic, requires you to follow Snowden's example.

-* The passwords/secret keys are missing!
+* The passwords/secret keys are missing from the sources!

   Well, we hope they are missing.
 This release is for releasing the code, not to make it easy to hack others, or to actually run it.